Click here to learn more about AFSA's Memorial Plaque criteria.

 The first memorial plaque, now at the west end of the diplomatic lobby of the Department of State, was unveiled on March 3, 1933 by Secretary of State Henry Stimson at the entrance of what is now the Eisenhower Executive Office Building, standing next to the White House, which then housed the State, War and Navy Departments.
 The inscription on this plaque states: "Erected by members of the American Foreign Service Association in honor of diplomatic and consular officers of the United States who while on active duty lost their lives under heroic or tragic circumstances".
 The establishment of this plaque grew out of efforts in the late 20s and early 30s to establish a "Roll of Honor" naming those who had died by violence or other causes related to service abroad such as tropical diseases.
 The first name is that of William Palfrey, chosen by the Continental Congress as Consul General to France, who set sail in 1780 and was never heard from again.
 Travel by sea was dangerous and often fatal in the early years of our country, and tropical diseases also frequently struck down 19th century American representatives.

 The first plaque was limited to Foreign Service officers, but after World War II the plaque became open to Foreign Service personnel of all ranks.
 The second plaque erected in 1972 at the east end of the lobby, during the Vietnam War, carried a new inscription "Erected by the American Foreign Service Association in honor of those Americans who have lost their lives abroad under heroic or other inspirational circumstances while serving the country abroad in foreign affairs."
 This phrase was interpreted to comprehend the distinctive dangers, including terrorist acts, of life and work in the Foreign Service.
 Disease was generally no longer considered after World War II, and terrorism became the chief cause for inscription.
 In 1982, eligibility was extended to include US Government employees of other agencies serving at embassies, including military personnel.
 However, in 2005, due to the sharp increase in the number of non-Foreign Service civilians serving abroad from agencies that have their own memorials to fallen employees, the AFSA Governing Board re-instituted the original plaque criterion.
 In one other change, the AFSA Governing Board in 2001 established an additional criterion of “in the line of duty” to cover Foreign Service members killed during the official performance of their duties even if not due to terrorist acts.
-The criteria were revised slightly again in 2011; please click here to view the criteria.
+The criteria were revised slightly in 2011 and again in 2014; please click here to view the criteria.

-Statement from Congresswoman Nita M. Lowey (D-NY):
+Statement from Congresswoman Nita M. Lowey (D-N.Y.):

 Every day, our diplomatic and development personnel make tremendous sacrifices and face great risk as they serve our country and advance democracy around the world.
 The recent deaths of several of our Foreign Service officers continue to serve as a sober reminder of how great these risks are.
 Like so many Americans, my thoughts and prayers are with all who lost loved ones as they served our country heroically, bravely, and with purpose.